johan-akerman/Homerun/README.md

 	title="Desktop preview" width="400" />

 ## Technologies used
 I built the frontend in React JS, Material UI and Chart JS.
-Hannes scraped the data with Python.
+My friend Hannes is scraping the data with Python.

 ## How to use it
 1. Try out the tool here: https://johan-akerman.github.io/Homerun